ConfusedTraveler/QEPUBUNTS/README.md

 # Research Paper Experiments

 This repository contains the Python code used to perform the experiments described in our research paper.
-The experiments are organized into separate folders, with scripts to generate figures and results, which are stored in the `results` folder.
+The experiments are organized into separate folders, with scripts to generate figures and results, which are stored in the `Results` folder under each experiement.

 ## Table of Contents